neel6214/Interns-SVNIT-website/README.md

 # Interns-SVNIT-website
-A website where intrested students can keep updated with website
+A website where intrested students can keep updated with Internship offers and register to be updated with upcoming offers.